-Listing Notice 3, Activity
+Listing Notice 3, Activity 10 (f)(i)(aa)(bb)(cc) (ee)(gg)(hh):

-10(f)(i)(aa)(bb)(cc) (ee)(gg)(hh)

-The development and related operation of facilities or infrastructure for the storage, or storage and handling of a dangerous good, where such storage occurs in containers with a combined capacity of 30 but not exceeding 80 cubic metres.
+The development and related operation of facilities or infrastructure for the storage, or storage and handling of a dangerous good, where such storage occurs in containers with a combined capacity of 30 but not exceeding 80 Cubic metres.

 - f.
 Mpumalanga - i.
-Outside urban areas: - (aa) A protected area identified in terms of NEMPAA, excluding conservancies, - (bb) National Protected Area Expansion Strategy Focus areas. - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority,

-- (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans, - (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, where such areas comprise indigenous vegetation; or - (hh) Areas within a watercourse or wetland, or within 100 metres of a watercourse or wetland;
+Outside urban areas: - (aa) A protected area identified in terms of NEMPAA, excluding conservancies, - (bb) National Protected Area Expansion Strategy Focus areas, - (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (gg) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core areas of a biosphere reserve, where such areas comprise indigenous vegetation,

-Fuel, transformer oil, cement and other chemical storage within the common collector substation will not exceed a combined capacity of 500m3, but individual component capacities will be between 30 -80m3.
-The storage will occur within the Mpumalanga Province outside urban areas, and partly on Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).
-It should be noted that abovementioned Private Nature Reserve is in a separate process to have it withdrawn or deproclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
-The storage is therefore currently both located within the extent, and within 5km of the abovementioned private nature reserve.
-In addition and based on the DFFE Screening Tool output identifying the study area within the "Protected Expansion Strategy" (Low Priority -Areas Mpumalanga Protected Area Expansion Strategy), the development activity occurs within NPAES focus area thereby triggering this activity.
-Furthermore, storage above will be located within, and will require vegetation clearance or disturbance of, Eastern Highveld Grassland and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the NEM:BA, Act No. 10 of 2004.
-Similarly, storage will be located within, and will require vegetation clearance or disturbance within CBA and ESA as well as being located within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+The proposed up to 132kV grid connection transmission line and associated infrastructure will require storage of fuel (diesel & petrol), oils, paints other necessary dangerous goods of approximately 79m3 combined.
+The electrical grid Infrastructure is located in the Mpumalanga Province outside urban areas, and partly on Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940) (aa and gg).
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or deproclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.

+Furthermore, the development activity contemplated will require vegetation clearance or disturbance of, Eastern Highveld Grassland and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the

+(hh) Areas within a watercourse or wetland, or within 100 metres of a watercourse or wetland;

+National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004)(cc).

+In addition, and on the basis of the DFFE Screening Tool output identifying the study area within the "Protected Areas Expansion Strategy" (Low Priority - Mpumalanga Protected Area Expansion Strategy), the development activity occurs within NPAES focus area thereby triggering this activity (bb).

+Similarly, the development activity contemplated will be located within, and will require vegetation clearance or disturbance within Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA)(ee).

+Similarly, the development activity contemplated will be located within 100 metres of a watercourse or wetland (hh).

-Listing Notice 3, Activity 12(f)(i)(ii)(iii)
+Listing Notice 3, Activity 12(f)(i)(ii)(iii):